Aidan-McNay/chimes-leds/docs/program_des.rst

 3. ``SET_COLOR`` is used to set the color of the face boards.
 The data payload contains 3 shorts, each containing a byte value from 0-255 representing the red, green, and blue values of the color.
 4. ``SET_TOGGLE`` toggles the sensor and face boards on and off.
 For the face boards, this turns off the lights, and for the sensor board this disables the data messages.

+Our CAN bus implementation is a modified version of Professor Adam's `CAN bus implementation <https://github.com/vha3/Hunter-Adams-RP2040-Demos/tree/master/Networking/CAN>`_, made to support sending and receiving in shorts, rather than receiving in bytes and sending in shorts.

 Controller Board
 --------------------------------------------------------------------------